DigitalState/Platform/sdk/documentation/lab/index.md

 ...
 </pre>

-Afterwards, you will find general configs.
+Afterwards, you will find general configurations.

 <pre>
 ...
         env: <b>lab</b>                                            # The current environment.
-This config is used by Ansible playbooks.
+This configuration is used by Ansible playbooks.

         directory: <b>~</b>                                        # The application directory path.